jbcodeforce/aws-messaging-samples/docs/activemq.md

 Multiple senders can send messages to the same queue, and multiple receivers can receive messages from the same queue.
 But each message is only delivered to one receiver only.

 With topics, a consumer gets messages from when it starts to consume, previous messages will not be seen.
 Multiple subscribers will get the same message.
 All the messages sent to the topic, from any sender, are delivered to all receivers.

+The Amazon MQ Configuration is a specific object to manage the configuration of the broker.
+It can be created before the broker and supports Active MQ [activemq.xml configuration.](https://docs.aws.amazon.com/amazon-mq/latest/developer-guide/amazon-mq-broker-configuration-parameters.html)

 ### Amazon MQ value propositions